 - I need someone to volunteer their time to play with my child on the Autism Spectrum.

 - I need someone to help me create games I can play with my child.

 “Once you have your supportive perspectives in place, and you have concrete roles that you know you would like, you are ready to ask!
 Keep your child in your mind as motivation and focus as you ask.
 Know that the more you ask, the more you will be helping your child.
 An added bonus to this is that asking for help will also help you in the playroom with your child.
 It will help you practice asking for the goals you want and therefore be a stronger facilitator.”

-Article by Becky Damgaard, Senior Son-Rise Program Teacher
+Written by Becky Damgaard, Senior Son-Rise Program Teacher